 Bat Conservation Trust, Buglife, Campaign to Protect Rural England, John Muir Award, Mammal Society, Marine Conservation Society, Ramblers, RSPB, Royal Society of Wildlife Trusts, The Conservation Volunteers Scotland, Wildfowl and Wetlands Trust, WWF-UK, Zoological Society of London.

 Get in touch

-If you’re interested in a workshop or would like to find out more about potential follow-up projects, please contact Ralph: [email protected].
+If you’re interested in a workshop or would like to find out about the second phase of this initiative, starting early 2015, contact Ralph: email@example.com.